MSCA-DN-Digital-Finance/stablecoin-onchain-data/README.md

 - Hourly metrics for the Curve 3pool, suitable for tracking:
     - pool liquidity conditions
     - imbalances (when one stablecoin is being heavily swapped in/out)
+- Full historical events for both the 3pool LP token and the pool itself :
+    - Activity on LP token (mints burns and liquidity transfers)
+    - Activity on the pool (Token swaps)

 ## Uniswap (Ethereum) — Concentrated liquidity stablecoin pools + liquidity distribution